+'''

-POST http://localhost/mws/rest/jobs[?proxy-user=<username>]
+POST http://localhost/mws/rest/jobs?api-version=2[&proxy-user=<username>]

+'''

-- The user given in user must have read access to the file given in commandFile. - No more than one virtual container can be specified in the request.
-The virtual container must already exist. - The user and group properties are used to submit a job as the specified user belonging to the specified group. - Job variables have the following restrictions: - variable names cannot contain equals (=), semicolon (;), colon (:), plus (+), question mark (?), caret (^), backslash (\), or white space. - variable values cannot contain semicolon (;), colon (:), plus (+), or caret (^). - When submitting jobs, the only supported hold type is USER. - The proxy-user parameter is ignored unless you set ENABLEPROXY=TRUE in the moab.cfg file.
+- MWS must have read access to the file given in commandFile. - No more than one virtual container can be specified in the request.
+The virtual container must already exist. - The credentials.user and credentials.group properties are used to submit a job as the specified user belonging to the specified group. - Job variables have the following restrictions: - Variable names cannot contain equals (=), semicolon (;), colon (:), plus (+), question mark (?), caret (^), backslash (\), or white space. - Variable values cannot contain semicolon (;), colon (:), plus (+), or caret (^). - When submitting jobs, the only supported hold type is User. - The proxy-user parameter is ignored unless you set ENABLEPROXY=TRUE in the moab.cfg file.
 Example: